GothenburgBitFactory/tw.org/content/docs/escapes.md

 Certain characters are interpreted by the shell.
 For example, the `&`.
-If you wish to include the `&` in a task description, you need to escape it, so the shell doesn\'t interpret it.
+If you wish to include the `&` in a task description, you need to escape it, so the shell doesn't interpret it.
 For example:

     $ task add Buy bread & milk